 Leave the dressing on for a minimum of 24 hours.
-If no discharge noted, the site can then be left open to air.
+If there is no discharge, the site can then be left open to air.

-Cleansing:
+Cleaning:

 Every day, clean the skin around the tube with a sterile solution or potable water that has been boiled and then cooled.
 Clean with a gauze or cotton swab.
-Start cleaning from the tube insertion site at the skin level and move up the tube to reduce the risk of contamination.
-Even if there are sutures, cleansing must be performed.
+Start cleaning directly from the tube insertion site and move outwards up the tube to reduce the risk of contamination.
+Even if there are sutures, cleaning must be carried out.